DorGaon/Statistics-and-data-analysis/README.md

 # Statistics-and-data-analysis
 Data Analysis Project

-Summary work in statistics and data analysis
+Summary work in statistics and data analysis by Dor Gaon